-7.6.1 Applying updates to agents that are connected to the agent handler
+7.7.2 Applying updates to agents that are connected to the agent handler

 This procedure applies if you want agent handlers to automatically update agents during a new deployment.
 Otherwise, disable the Automatically apply software updates option in the menu shown below.
-For manual updates, see the following two sections.
+See the two sections below for manual updates.

 - 1. Select the Environment > Agents menu, then select the agent group to be updated. - 2.
 In the Version section of the Settings tab, a message will inform you that a new version is available.
 Choose the new version to apply to agents in this group. - 3.
-Click on Save at the top right of the window to save changes. - 4.
-In Security > Deployment, click on Deploy.
+Click on Save at the top right of the window to save changes. - In Security > Deployment, click on Deploy.
 The new configuration will be applied to agents in the group the next time they connect to the agent handler.